harrisoncramer/cloture/packages/scrapers/README.md

 HEADLESS?=[boolean]
 ```

-Once the variables are configured, run `yarn dev:start`\*\*
+Once the variables are configured, run `yarn dev:start`

-\*\*Due to an issue with Puppeteer and Typescript, we're having some trouble loading helper functions onto the page.
-See the Stackoverflow question [here](https://stackoverflow.com/questions/64199245/how-can-you-attach-typescript-javascript-functions-to-puppeteer-page-context/64234192#64234192).

-As a temporary workaround, compile and run the `src` folder with the two commands:

-`tsc`

-_and then_

-`NODE_ENV=development node build/index.js`

 ## Structure

-Our server first connects to MongoDB, then Redis (and if in development, flushes the Redis cache of old jobs).
-Then, the application runs the main command, `setupQueue()`
+Our server first connects to MongoDB, then Redis (and flushes the Redis cache of old jobs).
+Then, the application instantiates our Queue Objects.

-We're using [Bull.js](https://github.com/OptimalBits/bull) to create and manage our queue, which is why we're connecting to Redis.

-When the scrapers are processed, each is passed to the browser we have open (Chromium) which then runs a puppeteer scraping routine.
-The results of the job are passed back to the listener queue, which then takes the data and saves it to our database.
+Every half hour, it adds those jobs to the queue.
+The jobs are then picked up by our processors.